adey/bangali/README.md

 If there is one principle that these apps are built on, it is - that your home automation should work in the background in a repeatable and predictable manner without requiring periodic human intervention.
 In short - your automation should work for you and not the other way around.
 But even importantly perhaps, this app gets you the kind of WAF for your home automation that you have always dreamed about. 🙂

-Additionally, these rooms devices also have attributes, capabilities and commands which are useable in webCoRE or other smartapps like Smart Lighting in ST or rule machine in Hubitat.
+Additionally, these room devices also have attributes, capabilities and commands which are useable in webCoRE or other smartapps like Smart Lighting in ST or Rule Machine in Hubitat.
 There is a range of other automations that webCoRE makes possible that could not otherwise be done without writing a custom smartapp for it.
 I use webCoRE for that and am I big fan of Adrian.
 So checkout webCoRE as well if you don't already use it.

 <h4>Here are the most common room occupancy states:</h4>